 Those interested in joining the Rossmoor Garden Club should click on the JOIN link at the top of this page for the membership application form.

-There is a wait list for available lots.
+There is a short wait list for available lots.
 Lots will be offered in the order that membership applications are received.
 Most applicants are offered a lot within 12 to 24 months.

 Here area few things to consider before you apply for membership in the Rossmoor Garden Club.